 When it comes to treating acne scars, dark spots, wrinkles, and especially removing tattoos, the PicoWay laser is a top choice because of its cutting-edge technology.
 Unlike older lasers, the PicoWay laser works by using powerful bursts of energy in very short time frames, minimizing any heat damage to the surrounding skin.
 This state-of-the-art approach has made the PicoWay laser popular among skin care professionals, and a go-to tattoo removal tool at Southern Cosmetic Laser.
 As a result, people all over the world are choosing the PicoWay laser to achieve healthier, more desirable skin.

 When you're craving a memorable meal, you don't pull up to a drive-thru and expect to get quality food.
-You book a reservation at the highest-rated The James near James Island, SC.
+You book a reservation at the highest-rated Magnolias near James Island, SC.
 Similarly, when you want the most effective tattoo removal services, you don't choose a skin care practice that uses outdated tech.
 You call Southern Cosmetic Laser and inquire about tattoo removal using the Pico Laser.

 PicoWay's laser technology represents a significant advancement in devices tailored for tattoo removal and other skin treatments.
 The PicoWay system operates using ultrashort picosecond pulses, allowing for precise treatment outcomes.
 Notably, it is the only picosecond laser with four wavelengths approved for tattoo removal, and it was the first to provide a 730 nm wavelength option for effectively treating challenging blue and green tattoos.